 Climb up this short incline and then prepare yourself for some breathtaking, unobstructed 360-degree views of Yosemite:

-When you’re done, just head back down and rejoin the North Dome trail, heading back toward the trailhead.
+When you’re done, just head back down and rejoin the North Dome trail, heading back toward the trailhead, or continue along the Indian Rock Trail to its namesake (elevation 8522) just a bit to the north.

 Latest posts by Casey Schreiner (see all)